The Righteous Are Remembered but the Wicked Rot

 Righteous lives produce a blessed legacy, but wicked lives end in dishonored remembrance.

-7 The memory of the righteous is blessed, but the name of the wicked will rot.
+7 The memory of the righteous is a blessing, but the name of the wicked will rot.

 Righteous lives produce a blessed legacy, but wicked lives end in dishonored remembrance.